verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] I'm a collection of dismantled almosts.
 - [ ] Detail oriented while also seeing the big picture.
 - [ ] The bank account is looking rather grim.
+- [ ] I'm upset that you are this pretty in person